Frequently Asked Dental Questions Powell

 How should I replace my missing teeth?

 While this answer can differ from person to person, for most, our first recommendation would be dental implants.
 They simply provide the most advanced and thorough replacement of any treatment option, and they’re able to perfectly mimic the look, strength, and function of real teeth.
 You can get just one, multiple, or even an implant-supported denture depending on your needs.
-To learn more about what this treatment could do for you, contact us today.

 I haven’t been to the dentist for a LONG time and have a lot of issues.
 Can you still help me?

 Yes!
-We’re able to help patients with multiple cavities, cracked teeth, and gaps in their smile fully recover both their oral health and confidence using a full-mouth reconstruction.
+We’re able to help patients with multiple cavities, cracked teeth, and gaps in their smile fully recover both their oral health and confidence using full-mouth reconstruction.
 This is a specially-designed combination of procedures that’s able to improve the health, appearance, and function of the smile all at the same time.
 No matter what state your teeth might be in right now, know that we can help them look and feel like new again!